chanezon/docker-tips/x11/README.md

 Docker for Mac lets you run any Linux executable in an isolated process on Mac.
 A graphical app is just another process, that needs access to the X11 socket of the system, or an X11 server.
 You can run X11 applications on a Mac using an open source project called [Xquartz](http://www.xquartz.org/).
 The steps to expose XQuartz to a Linux process running in Docker are simple:
 1. install XQuartz from [xquartz.org](http://www.xquartz.org/)
-Then 2 choices:
+Then you have 3 choices:
-2. Proxy the XQuartz socket to port 6000 on the bridge network accessible from the VM running Docker or
+1. Proxy the XQuartz socket to port 6000 on the bridge network accessible from the VM running Docker or
-3. Tell Xquartz to accept network calls, and add the hostname of the Docker VM to X11's access control list.
+2. Tell Xquartz to accept network calls, and add the hostname of the Docker VM to X11's access control list.
 The hostname from where Docker for Mac makes calls is `docker.local`.
+This is not very secure.
+3. Tell Xquartz to accept network calls and require authentication, setup X11 security using xauth, and mount ~/.Xauthority in the container.

 Docker for Mac bridge is called bridge100, and its ip address is `ifconfig bridge100 | grep "inet " | cut -d " " -f2`

-Thus, after you install XQuartz, the 2 methods are as follows.
+Thus, after you install XQuartz, the 3 methods are as follows.

 ### Proxying